0m

 Fact Detail

-Free beaches Ein Bokek, Neve Zohar, Segregated Beach (all southern)
+Free beaches Ein Bokek, Hamei Zohar Central Beach, and the separate Segregated Beach

 Beaches with natural mud Kalia, Biankini, Neve Midbar (all northern, paid entry)